-One of the e-services built, was a voice-based micro-blogging service, that allows people from rural villages in Mali, without Internet, to send a voice message (by mobile phone) to the local radio, for broadcasting.
-The use case for this voice-based micro-blogging service was collected in 2011 and 2012, in collaboration with local Malian non-governmental organization Sahel Eco and three Malian radio stations, who requested a (mobile) service where customers can phone in and leave a spoken announcement for broadcasting.
-The radio journalist accesses the incoming (spoken) messages via a web or (mobile/voice) interface.
-The radio station charges a fee, for broadcasting the message.
-The name given to this service was Foroba Blon8.
+One of the developed e-services was a voice-based micro-blogging service, that allows people from rural villages in Mali, without Internet, to send a voice message (by mobile phone) to the local radio, for broadcasting.
+The use case data for this voice-based micro-blogging service were collected in 2011 and 2012, in collaboration with local Malian non-governmental organization Sahel Eco and three Malian radio stations, who requested a (mobile) service where customers can phone in and leave a spoken announcement for broadcast.
+The radio journalist can access and manage the incoming (spoken) messages via a web or mobile/voice interface.
+The radio station charges a fee for broadcasting the message.
+The name given to this service was Foroba Blon5.

 In this study three examples of a voice and radio-based e-service are shown, developed and deployed in rural Africa, in close collaboration with the local endusers.
 During the workshops, several actors were identified, who would make up the value web for e-service delivery and consumption.
-The following information was collected during various focus group discussions with radio journalists, local NGO-staff members and farmers.
+The following information was collected during various focus group discussions with radio journalists, local NGO staff members and farmers.

-Fig. 4.
-Radio journalist Bakary Dembelé at Radio Moutian in Tominian, Mali.
+Fig. 3.
+Radio Sikidolo, in the village Konobougou, Mali.